postmannen/steward/README.md

 ## TODO

-### Fix bug when new flags are added to an existing config and the value is always set to 0 and not it's default

-Add a set flag to the configuration so we can know if a value have been set or is a default value.
-We can then loop over the whole struct to check if new fields have been added and give it the appropriate default value.

-### Cap the output of the data field in the error messages, and the state log

 ### Services at startup of Steward.
 Could be implemented by having a local folder of messages to go through at startup.
 What is needed

 - A Handler that writes to this folder.